JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 6. Add "KMPNativeCoroutinesAsync" and "KMPNativeCoroutinesCore" to your app as shown, then click **Add Package**:

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}
-7. Return to IntelliJ IDEA and select the **Tools | Swift Package Manager | Resolve Dependencies menu item**.
+7. Return to IntelliJ IDEA and select **Tools | Swift Package Manager | Resolve Dependencies**.
-   This creates a `Package.resolved` lock file that is used by the Kotlin build and can be commited to the repository to keep the versions of Swift packages consistent.
+   This creates a `Package.resolved` lock file that is used by the Kotlin build and can be committed to the repository to keep the versions of Swift packages consistent.

 #### Consume the flow using the KMP-NativeCoroutines library